qzhuae/MarkdownNotes/HUMA1000B.md

 - [ ] check out video 30-40 minutes to know what would be on the quiz.

 Who make the same choice in three scenario.
-I will not sned because does not wnat to hurt the trust.
+I will not send because does not wnat to hurt the trust.
 Who in the whole process will share the photo to the public?
+Who take the risk to try to benefit the society.
+The answer of utilitarianism, public interest comes first.
+Anyone choose to distribute, because you think you will not get caught.

+On one hand there are laws. or
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NTA1ODAyMTIsLTEwNjg4NjMxNDUsMj
-EwMzkyNDg2MSwtMjA2ODUyNzM5MiwtMjA1MjE0NzY2MSwtMTIx
-MDcxODQyOSwxNDU3MjAxNTc4LDExMDc4MzkzNDJdfQ==
+eyJoaXN0b3J5IjpbNjA5NTcyNjE5LC0xMDY4ODYzMTQ1LDIxMD
+M5MjQ4NjEsLTIwNjg1MjczOTIsLTIwNTIxNDc2NjEsLTEyMTA3
+MTg0MjksMTQ1NzIwMTU3OCwxMTA3ODM5MzQyXX0=
 -->